TheJokeRxDC/end-to-end-heart-disease-classification/README.md

 # Heart Disease Prediction System Using Machine Learning
 <p align=center><img src="https://img.shields.io/badge/Last%20Commit-November-brightgreen" hspace=20> <img src="https://img.shields.io/badge/Project%20Status-Open-brightgreen"></p>
-<p>In this notebook, we used various Python-based machine learning and data science libraries to build a machine learning model capable of classifying whether someone has heart disease or not depending on their medical attributes.</p><br>
+<p>In this notebook, we used various Python-based machine learning and data science libraries to build a machine learning model capable of classifying whether someone has heart disease or not depending on their medical attributes.</p>
-<p>The clinical parameters about each patient is given in the dataset, we are trying to predict whether they have heart disease or not.</p>
+<p>The clinical parameters of each patient is given in the dataset, we are trying to predict whether the patient heart disease or not.</p>

 ## Table of contents
 1. Environment setup :white_check_mark: